 What AT commands does each version of the ELM327 support?

-The ELM327 has evolved over several years.
+The ELM327 has evolved over time.
 With each update, we have tried to add features

-that you have requested, so with each update, the list has grown (for both the AT Commands,
+that have been requested, and so with each update, the list has grown.
+The 'Version History'

-Here is the current list of AT commands:
+Here is a table showing the AT commands:

 How do I use the AT WS command with the ELM327?